jellyfin/jellyfin-media-player/qt-patches/README.md

   upstream since it enables a feature that was intentionally disabled in desktop versions of Qt.
 * 0004-qtwebengine-transparency-window-creation.patch - Fixes a bug in patch 0001.
 Will be included at the same time as patch 0001.
+* 0005-qtwebengine-increase-tiles-buffer.patch - Fixes a bug on Retina mac's that could cause redraw issues.
+  The problem here was that Chromium falls back to shared memory for texture transfer because we are using incompatible OpenGL contexts between Qt and Chromium.
+That caused the shared memory buffer count for textures to overflow.
+This patch increases that buffer count.